 In 1972 the federal Department of Health and Welfare established the New Horizons Programme that offered grants to groups of retired people to undertake projects that would benefit them and their communities.
 A small group of people in North Toronto became interested in the possibilities this could offer and met with the Rev. Dr. Thomas Davies.
 He voiced their objective by stating, “I want to be kept up-to-date to be a full fledged citizen.
 I need nourishment for the mind, in the company of my contemporaries, in a program which we choose and manage for ourselves.”

-he group met informally until an organizational meeting was held on February 1, 1973.
+The group met informally until an organizational meeting was held on February 1, 1973.
 This led to the formation of Living and Learning in Retirement with Mr. H.W.
-Simpson as its first President and to a request for a grant from New Horizons for a three day seminar.
+Simpson as its first President and to a request for a grant from New Horizons for a three-day seminar.
 The grant was late in coming so the plans were changed to a one-day conference at Glendon College, which was held on June 20, 1973 with the support of Glendon Principal Dr. Albert Tucker.

 In 1976, Dr. Michiel Horn, a professor at Glendon College, became the first Academic advisor of LLIR.
 He served in that function until 2005 when Prof. Geoffrey Ewen took over.
 Canadian Studies was the focus of programming until 1979.
 In that year, LLIR branched out to include other topics.
 Its volunteer programming committee continues to work to provide balanced programming based on members’ suggestions.
-Two terms are now offered, one in the Fall and one in the Winter with a total of ten courses offered every year.
-Members of LLIR now investigate everything from Big Ideas In Western Thought to Jazz with high quality lecturers.
+Two terms are now offered, one in the fall and one in the winter.
+With high quality lecturers, members of LLIR now investigate everything from Big Ideas in Western Thought to Jazz.

-At that time, nearly 30 seniors groups had been formed in Ontario alone.
+At that time, nearly 30 groups of retirees had been formed in Ontario alone.

-During 1986, Janet McPhee received an Honorary Doctor of Letters from Glendon College, York University for her “contributions to Canadian theatre and as a tireless worker in the encouragement of continuing educational opportunities for senior citizens.”
+During 1986, Janet McPhee received an Honorary Doctor of Letters from Glendon College, York University for her “contributions to Canadian theatre and as a tireless worker in the encouragement of continuing educational opportunities for retired citizens.”
 After her death in 1991, the Third Age Learning Associates ceased to be.
 It was later replaced by TAN, the Third Age Network in Ontario.
-See this link http://www.thirdagenetwork.ca/
+LLIR is a member of TAN.
+See this link thirdagenetwork.ca